grahamking/hatcog/README.md

 ## Alerts

-When someone says your name in a channel or sends you a private message, we try to play a sound and display a notification.
-You'll need to customise the sound command in .hatcogrc.
-The notification command should work as-is on Ubuntu.
+When someone says your name in a channel or sends you a private message, we notify you.
+You'll need to customise the command in .hatcogrc.

 A common way to display a notification in Ubuntu is using `notify-send`.
 I prefer to send myself an IM message, that way Pidgin handles displaying it on my desktop and making a sound.
 It works even if I am using hatcog on a remote machine over ssh.
 I use `sendxmpp` wrapped in a small bash script.